dji-sdk/Mobile-SDK-Doc/source/android-tutorials/index.md

 Here, we implement several features:

-1. We override the `onCreate()` method to initialize the DJISDKManager.
+1. We override the `onCreate()` method to initialize DJISDKManager and register the application.
 2. Implement the two interface methods of `SDKManagerCallback`.
 You can use the `onRegister()` method to check the Application registration status and show text message here.
 Using the `onProductChange()` method, we can check the product connection status and invoke the `notifyStatusChange()` method to notify status changes.
 3. Implement the two interface methods of `BaseProductListener`.
 You can use the `onComponentChange()` method to check the product component change status and invoke the `notifyStatusChange()` method to notify status changes.
 Also, you can use the `onConnectivityChange()` method to notify the product connectivity changes.